der-tkw/traktforalfred/README.md

     - View on IMDB
     - View on trakt.tv
     - Add/Remove to/from watchlist (if user is authenticated correctly)
- - Display ist of actors
+ - Display list of actors
  - Display episode list (including special episodes)

 #### Movie Features